 - 1. Development shall support transit by: - a.
 Ensuring a mix of uses consistent with the Part 1 Plan, including employment uses to draw peak ridership in the morning and afternoon and destination uses such as retail, commercial, and arts and cultural facilities to draw ridership during off-peak hours. - b.
-Siting entrances close to the edge of the right-of-way and providing landscaping that animates the pedestrian realm, where appropriate. - c.
-Ensuring a transit-supportive built form and site density in accordance with Schedule 2 to this Secondary Plan. - d.
-Implementing the finer-grained street network as identified in this Secondary Plan. - e.
-Implementing appropriate on site pedestrian/cycling connections. - 2.
-The Town will work with York Region to ensure that development is well connected and integrated into the planned pedestrian and cycling network along Yonge Street. - 3.
-Development shall support the potential redevelopment of the Bernard Bus Terminal as an integrated use within the Bernard KDA including the potential configuration of bus facilities integrated into the development of the future street network and/or integrated into a mixed-use building.
+Siting entrances close to the edge of the right-of-way and providing landscaping that animates the pedestrian realm, where appropriate. - 2.
+Ensuring a transit-supportive built form and site density in accordance with Schedule 2 to this Secondary Plan. - a.
+Implementing the finer-grained street network as identified in this Secondary Plan. - b.
+Implementing appropriate on site connections to the pedestrian/cycling network. - 3.
+The City will work with York Region to ensure that development is well connected and integrated into the planned pedestrian and cycling network along Yonge Street.

+Bernard Bus Terminal